-The Supreme Court issued rulings in two cases in 1974 in which the press was denied access to interview inmates in state and federal prisons.
 In Saxbe v.
-Washington Post Co., the Court upheld a federal ban on press interviews with inmates in federal prisons.
-(The companion case, Pell v.
-Procunier, had the same result for state prisons.)
+Washington Post Co.
+(1974) the Court upheld a federal ban on press interviews with inmates in federal prisons.
 In both cases, the justices rejected arguments that the First Amendment protected journalists from blanket laws and policies banning interviews of people in prison.
-In this photo, a journalist in 2009 peers out the window of a cell during a media tour of a prison in Illinois that was being acquired by the federal government.
-(AP Photo/M. Spencer Green.
-Reprinted with permission from The Associated Press.)
+In this photo, a journalist in 2009 peers out the window of a cell during a media tour of a prison in Illinois.
+(AP Photo/M. Spencer Green, used with permission from the Associated Press)

 In Saxbe v.
 Washington Post Co., 417 U.S. 843 (1974), which was decided the same day as Pell v.
 Procunier, the Supreme Court established that the press has no general First Amendment right to interview specific prison inmates.